Northern Cardinal Bird Calls: What They Mean and How to Identify Them

 Cardinals use soft, repetitive chip notes to stay in touch with their mate and family members.
 These calls are more relaxed and spaced apart, unlike the rapid "chip" of an alarm call.

-One thing I've witnessed while filming cardinals nesting is that the male will feed the female.
-He will give his contact call, and the female will meet him to receive the food.
+One thing I've witnessed while filming cardinals while they nest is that the male will feed the female.
+Sometime he feeds her at the nest site.

 Male Cardinal is feeding fledgling on the ground.